Code optimization example

 Let's try what we learned in a concrete example.
-We define a small application that holds a set of NFTs.
+We define a small app that holds a set of NFTs.
 Each NFT has a type and some underlying data.
 An NFT can be owned by a single user.
 We can model this in the following way.

 This corresponds to the following Rell code: